 Tuition is only part of the equation when calculating the total cost of attending college.
 Some universities may require students to live on campus for one or more years, which could carry dining hall and other fees (in addition to the base cost of living in a dorm).

-Students attending four-year public universities can expect living expenses to account for 50% of the cost of education .
+Students attending four-year public universities can expect room and board to run, on average, $11,520 a year, according to the Education Data Initiative.
 Opting for an online degree program can help bypass some of these additional expenses.

 Cons of Taking Online Classes

 In addition to online learning’s merits, there are some potential cons to think through when evaluating taking online classes while working full time.